CHT2520/intro-to-git/README.md

-# Getting Started with Git and Submitting Your Work for the Assigment
+# Getting Started with Git and Submitting Your Work for the Assigment using XAMPP

 ## Create a new Laravel Project
 First you need to create a Laravel project that you will manage using Git.